Voters in Oregon, Washington cast their ballots for November election

 Voters in Oregon and Washington have cast their ballots on a number of initiatives for Tuesday’s election.

-The Secretary of State in Oregon and Washington will be posting updates as election results are returned.
+The Secretary of State in Oregon and Washington will be posting updated numbers online as election results are returned.

 Copyright 2019 KPTV-KPDX Broadcasting Corporation.
 All rights reserved.